towerstorm/game/README.md

 ## Getting Started

-You can either create a copy of this project on [Cloud9](c9.io) or clone these files to a server or your computer and run from there.
+You can either clone this project on [Cloud9](https://c9.io) or clone these files to a server or your computer and run from there.

 ## Pre-requisites